 Having decided against large purchases of troubled mortgage assets under TARP, Treasury stated that the agency was considering other ways to meet Congress' expectation that Treasury would work with lenders "to achieve aggressive loan modification standards" to mitigate foreclosures.
+As of November 25, 2008, it had not yet announced any specific programs.
 OFS established and hired a chief for the Office of the Chief of Homeownership Preservation within OFS.
 They stated that the OFS was working with other federal agencies, including FDIC, HUD, and FHFA, to explore alternatives to help homeowners under TARP.
-As OFS reviewed foreclosure mitigation program options, it considered a number of factors, including the cost of the program, the extent to which the program minimized the recidivism of borrowers helped out of default, and the number of homeowners the program helped or was projected to help remain in their homes.
+As OFS reviewed foreclosure mitigation program options, it considered a number of factors, including the cost of the program, the extent to which the program minimizes the recidivism of borrowers helped out of default, and the number of homeowners the program helped or was projected to help remain in their homes.
 A senior OFS official stated that the agency had considered loan modification strategies such as the program FDIC developed to convert nonperforming mortgages owned or serviced by IndyMac Federal Bank into affordable loans.
 Possible loan modification measures under such programs include interest rate reductions, extended loan terms, and deferred principal.